pauljickling/notes/devops/vagrant.md

 `vagrant ssh-config` Manual configuration of SSH access to virtual server

-`vagrnt provision` Provisions virtual server resources as defined in your Vagrantfile (for example, running an Ansible playbook).
+`vagrant provision` Provisions virtual server resources as defined in your Vagrantfile (for example, running an Ansible playbook).

+`vagrant global-status` provides the state of all active Vagrant environments in the currently running system